Azure-Samples/azure-search-powershell-samples/Quickstart/README.md

 1. Replace <YOUR-SERVICE-NAME> and <YOUR-ADMIN-API-KEY> with the service and api-key details of your Azure Search service
 1. Open a PowerShell console, navigate to the file location, and run the script: `.\azure-search-quickstart.ps1`

+## Next steps

+You can learn more about Azure Search on the [official documentation site](https://docs.microsoft.com/azure/search).